-This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, tribal, federal, regional, state, or local activities.
+This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, tribal, federal, regional, state or local activities.
 For this competition, applications will be evaluated based on the following:

 (a) Priority for Migratory Fish.
-How great is the potential of the proposed actions to achieve measurable migratory fish population benefits?
-How significant is the expected measurable impact on the project's target species, including the number of stream miles and quality of spawning and rearing habitat to be made accessible to migratory fish and the number of in-stream barriers removed?
-Proposals that focus on removal of barriers will score higher than proposals that install structures that require operations and maintenance (e.g., dam removals will score higher than fish ladders).
+Will the proposed actions achieve measurable and lasting benefits for migratory fish populations?
+How significant is the expected measurable impact on the project's target species, including the quantity of stream miles and quality of spawning and rearing habitat to be made accessible to migratory fish and the number of instream barriers removed?
 Does the proposed work contribute to the support, recovery, or sustainability of target species described in the Program Objective (Section I.A)?
-These are: 1) Listed Species, (e.g., through actions in ESA Recovery Plans); 2) Managed Species (e.g., as described in Fishery Management Plans); 3) native fish species in the Great Lakes, and/or 4) saltwater recreational fisheries (e.g., as described in the National Saltwater Recreational Fisheries Policy and Implementation Plans), including the prey resources of all of these species.
+These are: 1) Listed Species (e.g., through actions in ESA Recovery Plans); 2) Managed Species (e.g., as described in Fishery Management Plans); 3) native fish species in the Great Lakes and/or 4) saltwater recreational fisheries (e.g., as described in the National Saltwater Recreational Fisheries Policy and Implementation Plans).
+For proposals that solely focus on pre-implementation activities (such as future project development planning and feasibility studies, engineering and design, permitting, and community engagement) and/or tribal capacity building, what is the likelihood that the proposed work will provide direct habitat benefits for these target species once implemented?
+(15 points)

+(b) Enhancing community resilience to extreme weather and climate hazards and providing other co-benefits.
+To what extent will the proposed fish passage or tribal capacity building enhance community resilience to extreme weather and climate hazards?
+To what extent will the proposed fish passage actions or tribal capacity building result in additional co-benefits to the community, which could include socioeconomic metrics that are targeted to the proposed work?
+For preimplementation activities (such as future project development planning and feasibility studies, engineering and design, permitting, and community engagement) and/or tribal capacity building, what is the likelihood that the proposed work will provide enhanced community resilience to extreme weather and climate hazards once implemented?
+(8 points)

+(c) Tribal Priority: Does the proposal foster tribally-important fish passage efforts for migratory fish, considering tribal knowledge and the cultural importance of the work?
 (12 points)

-(b) Enhancing community resilience to weather and climate hazards and providing other cobenefits.
-To what extent will the proposed actions enhance community resilience to weather and climate hazards?
-To what extent will the proposed projects result in additional co-benefits to the community, which could include socioeconomic metrics that are targeted to the proposed work?
-For pre-implementation activities (such as future project development planning and feasibility studies, engineering and design, permitting, and community engagement) and/or organizational capacity building, what is the likelihood that the proposed work will result in enhanced community resilience or other co-benefits, once fish passage is implemented?
-(6 points) (c) Regional and Watershed Context.
-To what extent does the proposal demonstrate high priority within the geographic region where fish passage is proposed?
-Does the proposal describe the relative importance and context within the landscape, watershed, or other geographically defined boundary?
-To what extent does the proposal describe an understanding of the watershed and contribute to a larger watershed strategy to build community and ecological resilience?
-(6 points)